Legendary-Candice-Joe/Round-Engine/README.md

 # Features

-1. First of all, it has a crap load of features straight of the bat.
+1. First of all, it has a crap load of features straight off the bat.
 It has a full options menu that catagorises all of the options really well! including an offset menu.

 2. It has 3 seperate offset settings: Audio Offset (so audio aligns with chart), Input/Judgement Offset (changes scores based on input delay), And visual offset (for screen lag).